lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~

-I selects its connection identifier C_I to be the byte string 0x2d, which since it is represented by the 1-byte CBOR int -14 is encoded as 0x2d:
+The Initiator selects its connection identifier C_I to be the byte string 0x2d, which since it is represented by the 1-byte CBOR int -14 is encoded as 0x2d:

 ~~~~~~~~
 C_I (Raw Value) (Connection identifier chosen by I) (1 byte)